IsraGG1210/magicali/wp-content/plugins/cozy-addons/README.txt

 <li>Advanced Hover Effect for Blocks</li>
 <li>Google Fonts for Blocks</li>
 <li>Advanced Content Section builder (Tabs, Accordion, Counter and Progress Bar)</li>
-<li>10+ Template Library</li>
 <li>Ajax Loader for Post Blocks</li>
 <li>Advanced Gallery with multiple layouts</li>
 </ul>

 [Cozy Blocks](https://cozythemes.com/cozy-addons/) is an essential WordPress plugin that revolutionizes Full Site Editing with Gutenberg.
-Seamlessly integrated with both FSE (Full Site Editing) and the Gutenberg editor, it offers a robust library of over 40 advanced, customizable Gutenberg blocks and more than 200 patterns, organized into 20+ distinct categories.
+Seamlessly integrated with both FSE (Full Site Editing) and the Gutenberg editor, it offers a robust library of over 40 advanced, customizable Gutenberg blocks.
 Designed for ease of use, [Cozy Blocks](https://cozythemes.com/cozy-addons/) caters to both experienced developers and beginners, enabling users to effortlessly design dynamic, visually stunning websites.

 Whether you’re building an e-commerce store, a news platform, a corporate site, or any other type of web presence, [Cozy Blocks](https://cozythemes.com/cozy-addons/) provides the powerful tools you need.
 Supported by flexible customization options and robust support, this plugin empowers you to embrace the future of web design and unlock your creative potential.